 You can also report criminal activities or other emergencies directly to the Chicago Police Department by dialing 911 from any phone in the building.
 The phone system is designed so that the police can identify the caller's exact location within the building.
 We encourage you to contact Erikson's security officer in addition to calling 911 so that he can direct the emergency response team to the desired location as quickly as possible.
 The security officer can also provide assistance in reporting criminal activity to the police.
 Non-emergencies can be reported to the Chicago Police Department by dialing 311.

 The following table summarizes the contact information for security authorities to whom you can report a crime:

-Security authority Location Number Security officer Ground floor lobby 0 Chief HR and Facilities Officer 3rd floor, Office 325 (312) 893-7200 Dean of Students 4th floor, Office 414 (312) 893-7173 VP for Finance and Operations/CFO 4th floor, Office 410 (312) 893-7120 Dean of Enrollment Management 3rd floor, Office 319 (312) 893-7145 Police Department, non-emergency 311 Police Department, emergency 911
+Security authority Location Number Security officer Ground floor lobby (312) 893-7247 Chief HR and Facilities Officer 3rd floor, Office 325 (312) 893-7247 Director of Student Affairs 3rd floor, Office 316 (312) 893-7221 VP for Finance and Operations/CFO 4th floor, Office 410 (312) 893-7120 Police Department, non-emerge ency 311 Police Department, emergency 911